• +1 919 200-0292

 Radiation Efficiency

-Sometimes the problem is that internal losses (radiation inefficiency) in an antenna can also create good return loss, since the lost energy is not being reflected (returned) to the transmitter.
+Confusion arises because internal losses in an antenna can also create great return loss results, since the lost energy is not being reflected (returned) to the transmitter.
 But how do we tell if our good return loss is due to radiation (desired) or internal absorption (undesirable)?
 The most accurate way is to have the antenna evaluated by an antenna testing service, and verify its radiation efficiency.
 Good radiation efficiency is the ultimate goal for most antennas (not just good return loss).

 There are two other indications of poor radiation efficiency that can be checked on a test bench: